 - The College of Forestry and Conservation does not require a writing sample.

-January 31 for admission that fall
+January 31 for admission to the fall semester of that same calendar year.

 The College of Forestry and Conservation welcomes applications from people of all backgrounds who seek an intellectually challenging education.
 All students must be familiar with the requirements and procedures established by the Graduate School for their particular graduate degree.
 These requirements are available at the UM Graduate School.